dymodi/dymodi.github.io/Literature-Reviews/Sensing/Heterogeneous-Sensing-Related-Works.md

 ---
-author: Yi DING
-layout: post
+layout: single
-title: Related Works of Heterogeneous Sensing
+title: "Related Works of Heterogeneous Sensing"
+permalink: /Literature-Reviews/Sensing/Heterogeneous-Sensing-Related-Works/
+classes: wide
+author_profile: true
-date: April 23, 2019
+date: 19/4/23
 ---

 Heterogeneity is problem that widely met in research and applications.
 It is said in [SenSys12, IODetector] that "since the antenna gain may vary across different mobile phone models, it is hard to accurately map different RSS values to different environments."
 It is also said in [TMC14] that "environmental changes impact the transmission channel between devices".
 Similar conclusions can also been found in [SenSys12, CrowdMon], [iiWAS16].

 **Taxonomy**